Finchley Road: History

 Originally named Finchley New Road, it was built as a turnpike to provide an alternative to the hillier route north from London, which ran further east through the village of Hampstead.

 The original route, now the A502, ran from Camden Town along what is now Chalk Farm Road, Haverstock Hill, Rosslyn Hill, Heath Street and North End Road to Golders Green where it joins Finchley Road.
 It had two steep hills either side of Hampstead Village, and was difficult for horses with carriages to negotiate when muddy.
 The Finchley Road Act was passed in 1826 and the new turnpike road was completed in 1835.

 The new route (now the A41) started from what was then called the 'New Road' (the first London bypass) and is now Marylebone Road, and ran north, first along what are now Park Road and Wellington Road, and becomes Finchley Road at St John's Wood tube station.
 It goes north through Swiss Cottage, then turns slightly north west, forming an unofficial boundary between Hampstead and West Hampstead, and then turns north again at Child's Hill.
 The A41 diverges westward and Finchley Road becomes the A598.
 It continues past Golders Green Underground station (where it meets the old route), through Temple Fortune to the North Circular Road, crossing it at Henlys Corner, where it becomes Regents Park Road (perhaps after the southern end of the route).
 This continues as Ballards Lane through Finchley Central to North Finchley.
 There it joins the former Great North Road (now the A1000).

 Tolls were collected at a tollgate at Childs Hill.

 After the road was built, many grand houses were built along its length, especially near Fortune Green, Childs Hill and Golders Green.

+By 1940, there were approximately 14,000 Jewish refugees living in the area, some of whom established businesses along Finchley Road.
+During the Second World War, bus conductors would call out "Finchleystrasse – passports please!" as they pulled up on the road, due to the high number of German speakers there.

 Finchley Road remains a heavily used route in and out of London.
 The most commercial part of the road is between Swiss Cottage Underground station and the O2 Centre.